 Traditional Medicare isn’t your only option.
 You can choose it (Medicare Parts A and B) for hospital care and access to any doctor or hospital in the country that accepts Medicare.
 Or you can choose a Medicare Advantage plan, which you buy from a private insurer that provides Medicare benefits.

-If you buy Medicare Parts A and B, you’ll also need to choose a Part D plan if you want prescription drug coverage.
+If you choose Medicare Parts A and B, you’ll also need to choose a Part D plan if you want prescription drug coverage.
 You may also want to consider buying a supplemental policy known as a Medigap plan.
 It can help with your out-of-pocket costs, such as deductibles.
-Some Medigap plans also have an out-of-pocket maximum, too, too, meaning there's an annual limit to what you'd have to pay.
+Some Medigap plans also have an out-of-pocket maximum, too, meaning there's an annual limit to what you'd have to pay.

 If you instead choose a Medicare Advantage plan, it includes prescription drug coverage so you don’t have to sign up for a separate Part D plan.
 It may also offer additional coverage.
 But you’ll be limited to that insurer’s network of providers, and it may cost more.
 If you chose a Medicare Advantage plan, you can’t buy a supplemental Medigap plan.